kwugirl/lifting_workout_generator/README.md

 ```

 # To do
-* command line interface
 * put into a Sinatra app & get onto Heroku
+* revisit rounding schemes, may need to make them more granular and/or bar-based
-* need way to adjust for personal max on planks
+* need way to adjust for personal desired rep schemes, like length of planks